Berhalter’s U.S. team has won ‘all or nothing’ games before. Can they do it again?

 The U.S. midfielder faced some tense back and forth with a reporter from Iranian state-owned media, including a question about the U.S. Soccer Federation displaying Iran’s national flag on social media without the emblem of the Islamic Republic in a show of support for recent protests in the country.
 Adams was corrected on the pronunciation of Iran.
 He was asked about racial strife in the U.S. The midfielder managed to navigate the moments with the calm of a statesman.

-The hostility from the press room carried over into an almost surreal environment at Al Thumama Stadium in Doha.
+The hostility from the conference carried over into an almost surreal environment at Al Thumama Stadium in Doha.

 The 44,000-seat stadium was filled with Iran supporters.
 The pressure of the politics mixed in with the stakes of the game.
 A win in the Group B finale would send the third-place U.S. through over Iran.
 Iran would advance with a win, or with a draw if Wales lost or drew with England.